rekha95/github/README.md

 # github
-this is a dem repository created by rekha
+this is a demo repository created by rekha